+27 64 987 3021 [email protected] Mon-Fri 8:00-17:30 (SAST)

 5 dB depending on splitter type.
 Optional: patch panels, attenuators, or extra components.
 Adds Rx power and margin.
 Typical: 0.
 Every time you double the ports, you double the signal paths — and the theoretical loss grows by about 3 dB.
 Enter the number of outputs and the excess loss from your splitter datasheet to see the total.
 This Fiber Optic Splitter Insertion Loss is the splitter devices loss, Considering fiber connectors or connectors+adapter insertion loss in LGX, The fiber splitter IL would be a little bigger.
 To make clear the basic ftth fiber splitter loss in performance, You can refer to the below loss chart.
 Splitter loss refers to the optical power lost when a signal is divided into multiple channels.

-• Focusing beam splitter
+• Slot-mounted beam splitter model

-Focusing beam splitter
+Slot-mounted beam splitter model

 • Does the FTTR30 need a beam splitter